cristalhq/aconfig/README.md

 [![Go Report Card][reportcard-img]][reportcard-url]
 [![Coverage][coverage-img]][coverage-url]

-Simple, opinionated and config loader.
+Simple, useful and opinionated config loader.

-4 common configuration sources: (some) defaults, config files, environment variables, command-line flags.
+## Rationale

-Works with all of them.
+There are more than 2000 repositories on Github regarding configuration in Go.
+I was looking for a simple configuration loader that will automate a lot of things for me.
+Idea was to load config from 4 common places: defaults (in the code), config files, environment variables, command-line flags.
+This library works with all of them.

 ## Features